nikey22/imac-uga-roms/README.md

 - Applebacklight.kext.bak folder will be created
 - Reboot

 The above data pattern will allow for a wider span of steppings for the brightness control and utilizes more of the capacity of the HD3000.
-If you have a different machine, your panel ID can be found by going to System Preferences > Displays > Color > Open Profile > mmod
+If you have a different machine, your panel ID can be found by going to `System Preferences > Displays > Color > Open Profile > mmod`

 warning: please remember this is a WSON based card.
-You will be unable to recover from a bad flash with clip.
+You will be unable to recover from a bad flash with a regular clip.